|Photos:||Recent | Best | Popular|

 I hate to be contradictory, but that trail up the rocky wash works out fine, at least it did when I was up there earlier this year.
 If you get off of it, or any trail in that area it will surely turn into a horrible bushwhack.
 But if you stay on it it's fine and there is definitely no "terrible and dangerous bushwhack."
 You must have taken a wrong turn, Joao.

 It appears that someone (not me or anyone I know) did re-engineer that upper portion of the trail within the last few years, probably because the old trail was turning into a nasty erosion gully/slope in the burned area.
 I can see the idea behind the new trail: gain elevation rapidly using the steep rocky wash, and then contour more gradually over to the saddle to avoid the erosion issues.
-Based on my last few ascents up to spring 2014, I feel like it's the better trail.
-Again, any trail that you lose (in the dark, or otherwise) is going to turn out badly, something that's certainly happened to me on more than one occasion during my first trips to the area.
+Despite that there are inevitable issues with erosion in that area no matter which way you go (absent some SERIOUS trail work with heavy tools that is not ever likely to happen).
+And again, any trail that you lose--in the dark, or otherwise--is going to turn out badly, something that's certainly happened to me on more than one occasion during my first trips to the area.